NYU Langone Launches New Spine Center as U.S. Continues its Struggles Against Back Pain and Spine Problems

 The complex nature of back and spinal conditions is, indeed, one of the driving forces behind the establishment of NYU Langone’s Spine Center.

-“Patients may benefit most from care provided by a particular specialist, such as an orthopaedic spine surgeon, a spine neurosurgeon, or a rehabilitation medicine or pain specialist.
+“Patients may benefit most from care provided by a particular specialist, such as an orthopedic spine surgeon, a spine neurosurgeon, or a rehabilitation medicine or pain specialist.
 For especially complex cases, a neurosurgeon and orthopaedic surgeon may consult on diagnosis and, if necessary, perform the surgery together to ensure the best outcomes,” says Frempong-Boadu, an associate professor in the Department of Neurosurgery.
 “We’re here to use all the resources available at our medical center to figure out the best way to make a patient better—whatever it takes.”